 For more than 40 years, Madagascar has been embroiled in one political crisis after another, which has greatly undermined the nation's social fabric and institutions.
 As the country emerged from the 2009 crisis, it faced a number of governance challenges, including institutional deficiencies in the justice and security sectors; a highly politicised environment and interference of defence and security forces (DSF) in political life; increased distrust from the general public towards law enforcement agencies; and absence of effective oversight of the justice and security sectors by parliament, civil society and the media.

-In 2014, with the support of the international community, Madagascar drew up plans to institute security sector reform.
-In 2016, the President's Office approved a “General Security Sector Reform Policy Paper”, which identified eight sectors involved in the reform process (army, national police force, national gendarmerie, justice, territorial administration, intelligence services, parliament and non-state actors).
+In 2014, with the support of the international community, Madagascar drew up plans to implement security sector reform (SSR).
+In 2016, the President's Office approved a “General SSR Policy Paper”, which identified eight sectors involved in the reform process (army, national police force, national gendarmerie, justice, territorial administration, intelligence services, parliament and non-state actors).

 In 2015, Madagascar became a member state of DCAF’s Foundation Council and has since received our support in the implementation of the SSR process.